filipsPL/gps-accuracy/README.md

 - garmin with footpod: very stable pace.
 - garmin with gps only: high variability of speed
 - foot pod only (no GPS!): very stable pace.
+- polar m400: pace is more stable than forerunner in gps-only mode.
+This may be due to averaging [citation needed].